ISO53/Movie-Collection-Visualizer/README.md

 - Import movies from the file explorer or a TXT file.
 - Fetch movie details from the OMDB API.
 - View and manage your movie collection.
 - Interactive filtering based on movie genres.
-(Still in beta)
 - Movie searching with movie names, genres, actor names etc. (Still in beta)
 - Simple and intuitive user interface.